 I first saw a wind turbine in 1996 on Prince Edward Island in Canada.
 Tourists visiting the island are encouraged to tour the entire coast.
-At the end of the route, next to the lighthouse, there was a strange windmill.
-Everyone observed it as an innocent curiosity and probably no one expected that we were witnessing the beginnings of the expansion of one of the greatest frauds and crimes against civilisation.
+At the end of the route, next to the lighthouse, stood a strange windmill.
+Everyone viewed it as an innocent curiosity; none of us expected we were witnessing the beginning of what would become one of the greatest frauds and crimes against civilization.

-Nearly thirty years later, it is rare to notice a lone wind turbine.
-Today, they are sprouting up like mushrooms against the background of the most beautiful landscapes, grouped into wind farms, intended – as ever present propaganda says – to provide “clean and healthy energy” in a world doomed to ecological catastrophe, as the confused and uninformed inhabitants of the Earth are persistently told.
+Nearly thirty years later, lone wind turbines are a rare sight.
+Today, they are sprouting up like mushrooms across the most beautiful landscapes, grouped into wind farms.
+These are intended – according to the ever-present propaganda – to provide ‘clean and healthy energy’ in a world supposedly doomed to ecological catastrophe, as the confused and uninformed inhabitants of Earth are repeatedly told.

-Few people realize that enthusiastic advertising spots in which mothers raise small, laughing children against the background of wind farms to convince them that this form of obtaining electricity guarantees a safe future, providing future generations with a healthy and friendly environment.
+Few people realize that these enthusiastic advertisements, showing mothers with smiling children against a backdrop of wind farms, are designed to convince viewers that this form of electricity guarantees a safe future and provides future generations with a healthy environment.

 This deceitful, brazen propaganda is based on a cynical lie that hides facts at all costs just to further push for the expansion of wind farms.